mui/material-ui/docs/src/pages/components/modal/modal.md

 This component should respect the following conditions:

 - Be a direct child descendent of the modal.
 - Have an `in` prop.
-It corresponds to the open/close state.
+This corresponds to the open / close state.
 - Call the `onEnter` callback prop when the enter transition starts.
 - Call the `onExited` callback prop when the exit transition is completed.
 These two callbacks allow the modal to unmount the child content when closed and fully transitioned.